-Chances are you’ve seen the Zoom Poker beta in the PokerStars lobby.
+Chances are you’ve seen Zoom Poker in the PokerStars lobby.

 Below is a guide to getting started in Zoom Poker including some background information and basic strategy tips.

-Follow these guidelines and you’ll be putting in Isildur1-style volume in no time!
+Follow these guidelines and you’ll be crushing Zoom Poker games in no time!

 What is Zoom Poker?

 PokerStars’ Zoom Poker is a high-action online poker variant similar to the old Rush Poker on Full Tilt Poker and various others at competing online poker sites..

 If you’ve ever 8-tabled online poker or played multi-tasking video games like Starcraft there’s a good chance you’ll enjoy the speed of Zoom Poker.

 What’s Good About Zoom Poker (Hint: Volume)